 Effective COVID-19 prevention tips

-- Avoid close contact (within about 6 feet, or 2 meters) with anyone who is sick or has symptoms.
+- Avoid close contact with anyone who is sick or has symptoms.

 - Wash your hands often with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer that contains at least 60% alcohol.

 - Cover your mouth and nose with your elbow or a tissue when you cough or sneeze.
-Throw away the used tissue and wash your hands or use hand sanitizer.
+Throw away the used tissue.
+Wash your hands right away.

 - Avoid touching your eyes, nose and mouth.

 - Avoid sharing dishes, glasses, bedding and other household items if you're sick.

 - Clean and disinfect high-touch surfaces, such as doorknobs, light switches, electronics and counters, regularly.